atomvm/AtomVM/doc/src/build-instructions.md

 ### Flashing Applications

-Applications can be flashed using the `flash.sh` script in the esp32 build directory:
+Applications can be flashed using the `flash.sh` script in the esp32 build directory (the application offset is set correctly depending on the build configuration):

 ```shell
 $ ./build/flash.sh ../../../build/examples/erlang/esp32/blink.avm